sheepnir/Mac-Setting/MANUAL-SETUP.md

 ## Phase 1: Bootstrap

+**Overview:** In this phase, you'll install the essential tools needed to set up your Mac.
+By the end, you'll have this repository cloned and ready to use for Phases 2 and 3.

+**What you'll install:**
+- Homebrew (macOS package manager)
+- 1Password (password manager with CLI)
+- Git (version control)
+- GitHub CLI (GitHub access from terminal)
+- Mac-Setting repository (these setup scripts)

+**Before you start:**
+- Have your 1Password account credentials ready
+- Have your GitHub account login ready
+- Ensure you have internet connectivity
+- Plan for 15-20 minutes

+---

 ### Step 1: Install Homebrew

 Homebrew is the macOS package manager.
 It's the foundation for installing everything else.